LittleSJL/Text_mining_CW1/doc/README.md

 			- the original sentence, prediction label and true label for each testing question.
 		- image result: a 50*50 confusion matrix image.

+**Reminder**:
+- Before run the code to train the model, put the pre-trained glove embeddings to the path `data/glove.small.txt` (the glove.small in Blackboard is used in the experiment).
-**Reminder**: Because there is no trained model in the data folder, you need to first train and save a model.
+- Because there is no trained model in the data folder, you need to first train and save a model.
 If you run the test command without training first, the system will randomly initialize a new model and get poor evaluation results on the test set.

 # Configuration files
 - `bow_random_finetune.ini`: BoW model, randomly initialize the embedding, finetune the embedding during training.